infsup

 Doty, Eftekhari, Gasieniec, Severson, Stull, and Uznanski’s protocol (arXiv:2106.10201v2) is a 70-page paper achieving simultaneous optimality in state complexity ($O(\log n)$) and stabilization time ($O(\log n)$ parallel time).
 The protocol uses an elaborate 11-phase design: population splitting, integer averaging, fixed-resolution clock synchronization, tie detection, bias doubling, exponent sampling, consumption, and stable backup.

-Our Lean 4 formalization proves the complete Theorem 3.1 as a single conjunction:
+Our Lean 4 formalization proves two of the three parts of Theorem 3.1 β€” state complexity and stable correctness:

-$$ \underbrace{|\Lambda_{\text{eff}}| \leq C \cdot (K+1)(L+1)}_{\text{state complexity}} \;\wedge\; \underbrace{\text{StablyComputes}(\mathcal{P}, M)}_{\text{correctness}} \;\wedge\; \underbrace{\Pr[\text{not done by } t] \leq 1/n^2}_{\text{time complexity}} $$
+$$ \underbrace{|\Lambda_{\text{eff}}| \leq C \cdot (K+1)(L+1)}_{\text{state complexity}} \;\wedge\; \underbrace{\text{StablyComputes}(\mathcal{P}, M)}_{\text{correctness}} $$

 The Three Parts